UofABioinformaticsHub/BASH-Intro/notes/3_sed_awk_grep.md

 cut -f 2 -d ";" BDGP6_genes.gtf | cut -f 2 -d\" | grep -v "^#" | sort | uniq > fly_genes
 ```

 Can you explain what the command above is doing?
-A good way of testing a complex command line is to simply break it down and examine the output from each section.
+A good way of testing a complex command line is to simply break it down and examine the output from successive addition of each command from the pipeline:

 ```
 cut -f 2 -d ";" BDGP6_genes.gtf